axdelgado/statdiscrimination/README.md

 ## Details

-Here lives the data analysis codebase for Alvin Delgado's work for "Statistical Discrimination in the Pay-setting Process", a project led by Professor Laura Tobin of the Yale School of Management.
+Here lives the data analysis codebase for Alvin Delgado's work for "Statistical Discrimination in the Pay-setting Process", a Tobin RA project led by Professor Laura Adler of the Yale School of Management.

 ## Changelog